Last published:Feb 19, 2019

 People can catch Zika from the bites of some types of mosquito - in the same way you can catch diseases such as malaria, chikungunya, and dengue fever from mosquito bites in some countries.

-One big difference between malaria and Zika is that the mosquitoes that spread Zika bite mainly during the day (although also sometimes at night), while the mosquitoes that spread malaria bite at night.
-This means that, if you’re in an area where Zika is found, you need to take steps to avoid mosquito bites 24 hours a day.
+One big difference between malaria and Zika is that the mosquitoes that spread Zika bite mainly during the day (though also sometimes at night), while the mosquitoes that spread malaria bite at night.
+This means that, if you’re in an area where Zika is found, you need to take measures to avoid mosquito bites 24 hours a day.

 Another problem is that the mosquitoes that spread Zika breed in small pools of water near homes.
 This makes them hard to get rid of.